When you choose to date or marry a person with kids it is crucial to recognize that you inherit a third party in the relationship—the former spouse.

 • do what is right, earn the respect of others

 This does not imply that a stepparent should tolerate abuse from the former spouse.
-The goal for a stepparent is to discover the things that build a bridge, and refrain from words and actions that create tension, more stress and thick walls.
+The goal for a stepparent is to discover the things that build a bridge, and refrain from words and actions that create tension, stress and thick walls.

 Tips for the first meeting